hashicorp/terraform-provider-azurerm/website/docs/r/windows_web_app.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) The type of managed service identity.
-Possible values include: `ManagedServiceIdentityTypeSystemAssigned`, `ManagedServiceIdentityTypeUserAssigned`, `ManagedServiceIdentityTypeSystemAssignedUserAssigned`, and `ManagedServiceIdentityTypeNone`.
+Possible values include: `ManagedServiceIdentityTypeSystemAssigned`, `ManagedServiceIdentityTypeUserAssigned`, and `ManagedServiceIdentityTypeSystemAssignedUserAssigned`.

 * `identity_ids` - (Optional) Specifies a list of Identity IDs.